 Hereford Regional Medical Center (HRMC) is a full service rural health care facility operated by the Deaf Smith County Hospital District.
 HRMC is governed by an elected board of directors and licensed by the Texas Department of State Health Services.
-HRMC has been in operation since 1924 and is a member of the Texas Organization of Rural and Community Hospitals and the Coalition of Health Services.
+We are a member of Texas Hospital Association.

 To improve the health and quality of life of the individuals and communities we serve.